anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Players must be dressed in proper baseball pants.
 These pants need not match the team’s uniform, however, the League encourages all players to wear matching pants.
 Sweatpants, shorts, jeans, or any other type of pants other than baseball pants are prohibited.

 ## Team Rosters; Players and Eligibility

+### Umpires
+Umpires shall have the sole responsibility for the enforcement of all sections in [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility) of the Bylaws, except where specified.

 ### Roster Deadline; Roster Size
 Prior to June 1, each team has an “open roster.”
 League teams must submit a roster of their players to the Commissioner no later than June 1 of each year.
 Any team that does not submit its roster to the Commissioner by June 1 as required by this [Roster Deadline; Roster Size](#roster-deadline-roster-size) and in accordance with the information requirements in [Roster Information Requirements](#roster-information-requirements) shall be deemed not in good standing.
 Consequences of not being in good standing are defined in [Classification; Standing](#classification-standing) of the Constitution.
 This submitted roster plus any and all legal roster transactions per [Roster Transactions](#roster-transactions), shall be considered official.
 Players not on a team’s official roster are ineligible for play, except where specifically noted in this [Teams And Managers](#teams-and-Managers).